 One of the more uncommon conditions that can affect a foot is accessory navicular syndrome.
 We are happy to offer treatment at Foot & Ankle Specialty Group for this rare development.

 What are the Symptoms of Accessory Navicular Syndrome?

-If you’re beginning to suffer from this syndrome, you’ll notice a bony protrusion along the inner portion of your foot that’s situated right above the arch.
+If you’re beginning to suffer from accessory navicular syndrome, you’ll notice a bony protrusion along the inner portion of your foot that’s situated right above the arch.
 This protrusion will become red and swollen over time.
-While the pain that you go through can be a sharp pain, it’s more commonly going to be dull and aching around the middle area of your foot.
-The pain usually occurs during or following lengthy activity, which means that the pain can flare up while you’re exercising, or just afterwards.
+While the pain can be sharp, it’s more commonly a dull and aching sensation around the middle area of the foot.
+The pain usually occurs during or following lengthy activity, which means that the pain can flare up while you’re exercising (or just afterwards).